Mark Zuckerberg breaks his silence on Cambridge Analytica scandal

 Facebook is now facing lawsuits from investors and users as well as a "delete Facebook" movement.
 The latest member of the latter: Brian Acton, the cofounder of WhatsApp, which Facebook acquired for $19 billion in 2014.

-In his post Wednesday, Zuckerberg said Facebook would further restrict developers' access to user data and promote an existing tool that helps users revoke permissions of apps accessing their data.
+In his post Wednesday, Zuckerberg said Facebook will take steps to further restrict developers' access to user data, including automatically removing access for any app the user hasn't opened in at least three months.

+Facebook will also promote an existing tool that helps users revoke permissions of apps accessing their data.
+The tool will appear at the top of the News Feed page in the next month.

 Zuckerberg said Facebook is "working with regulators" conducting investigations into the Cambridge Analytica issue.